 One formal expression of those values is the Cape Cod Commission Act, state legislation that was approved by the voters of Barnstable County in March 1990.
-The Act specifies the purpose of the Cape Cod Commission, which is "to further: the conservation and preservation of natural undeveloped areas, wildlife, flora, and habitats for endangered species; the preservation of coastal resources including aquaculture; the protection of groundwater, surface water, and ocean water quality, as well as the other natural resources of Cape Cod; balanced economic growth; the provision of adequate capital facilities, including transportation, water supply, and solid, sanitary, and hazardous waste disposal facilities; the coordination of the provision of adequate capital facilities; the development of an adequate supply of fair affordable housing; and the preservation of historical, cultural, archaeological, architectural, and recreational values."
+The Act specifies the purpose of the Cape Cod Commission, which is "to further: the conservation and preservation of natural undeveloped areas, wildlife, flora, and habitats for endangered species; the preservation of coastal resources including aquaculture; the protection of groundwater, surface water, and ocean water quality, as well as the other natural resources of Cape Cod; balanced economic growth; the provision of adequate capital facilities, including transportation. water supply, and solid, sanitary, and hazardous waste disposal facilities; the coordination of the provision of adequate capital facilities with the achievement of other goals; the development of an adequate supply of fair affordable housing; and the preservation of historical, cultural, archaeological, architectural, and recreational values."

 To ensure the protection of such a comprehensive list of values, the Act charges the Commission with preparing and overseeing implementation of a regional land use policy plan.

 The Regional Policy Plan (RPP) establishes a coherent set of goals, policies, and standards to guide planning and development on Cape Cod in a way that will protect its resources.
 The Act requires that the Regional Policy Plan:

-• identify Cape Cod's critical resources and management needs, establish a policy for coordinating regional and local planning efforts.

-• establish a growth policy for Barnstable County with guidelines for the protection of resources and the provision of capital facilities (defined in the Act as "public facilities and services necessary to support development"),

-• set regional goals for the resource "issue areas" mandated by the Act, and
+- identify Cape Cod's critical resources and management needs, - establish a growth policy for Barnstable County with guidelines for the protection of resources and the provision of capital facilities (defined in the Act as "public facilities and services necessary to support development"), - set regional goals for the resource "issue areas" mandated by the Act, and - establish a policy for coordinating regional and local planning efforts.

 The Regional Policy Plan is both a planning and a regulatory document.
 To guide the protection of the Cape's unique resources, the plan identifies and maps resources of regional concern and provides the framework for regional and local comprehensive planning.
-The plan also establishes regulatory policies that impose minimum performance standards for "Developments of Regional Impact."
+The plan also establishes regulatory policies that impose minimum performance standards for

+"Developments of Regional Impact."
 The regional regulatory policies also serve as models for local zoning and regulations by Cape Cod towns.